 During 1990, the Company amended its Stock Bonus Plan to become an Employee Stock Ownership Plan ("ESOP").
 By means of a bank note, subsequently repaid, the Company reacquired 561,652 shares of its common stock during fiscal year 1990.
 These shares plus approximately 510,000 additional shares issued by the Company from its authorized, unissued shares were sold to the ESOP in May 1990.
 Shares were released for allocation to participants based on a formula as specified in the ESOP document.
-By the end of fiscal year 2000, all shares (1,071,652) had been allocated to participant accounts of which 402,378 shares remain in the ESOP.
+By the end of fiscal year 2000, all shares (1,071,652) had been allocated to participant accounts of which 385,626 shares remain in the ESOP.
+Subsequent to the end of fiscal year 2015, the ESOP plan was merged into the Company's profit sharing plan.